arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 # Description

-The **Arduino Nano 33 BLE Rev2**\* is a miniature-sized module containing a NINA B306 module, based on Nordic nRF52480 and containing a Cortex M4F.
+The **Arduino Nano 33 BLE Rev2**\* is a miniature-sized module containing a NINA B306 module, based on Nordic nRF52480 and containing an Arm® Cortex®-M4F.
 The BMI270 and BMM150 jointly provide a 9-axis IMU.
 The module can either be mounted as a DIP component (when mounting pin headers) or as a SMT component, directly soldering it via the castellated pads.

-\*The Arduino Nano 33 BLE Rev2 product has two SKUs:
+\*Nano 33 BLE Rev2 product has two SKUs:
 * Without headers (ABX00071)
 * With headers (ABX00072)